sonalika-roy/azure-docs/articles/event-grid/event-grid-dotnet-get-started-with-pull-delivery.md

 ---

-# Quickstart: Send and receive messages from an Azure Service Bus queue (.NET)
+# Quickstart: Send and receive messages from an Azure Event Grid Namespace topic (.NET)

 In this quickstart, you'll do the following steps: